 If you've ever struggled to find a personal gift, you'll understand the frustration that inspired the creation of Getting Personal.
 The brainchild of Giles Harridge and John Smith, Getting Personal offers a wide range of gifts including some unusual and highly personalised products such as calendars, cards, mugs and more.

-When it was started in 2005, the company consisted of two founders plus "someone to make the tea".
+When it was started more than ten years ago, the company consisted of two founders plus "someone to make the tea".
 Getting Personal now employs 30 people rising to 50 in the run-up to Christmas, and has a 10,000 square-foot warehouse.

 The idea for Getting Personal was borne out of frustration at the lack of interesting corporate gifts.
 Giles and John, who were doing consultancy work together, decided to come up with their own product.
 It was a personalised calendar featuring the name of the recipient included within a photograph - as pebbles on a beach or in the Hollywood walk of fame.

 Knowing that the actual product got such a positive reaction, they sent samples to the media in a bid for some positive PR.
-They really hit the jackpot when ITV's This Morning featured their calendar in late November 2005, just weeks after they had launched.
+They really hit the jackpot when ITV's This Morning featured their calendar just weeks after they had launched.
 "We got a great response," says Giles.
 "Phil and Fern showed the personalised calendar to camera and orders came flying in."

-As 2006 began, Giles and John came up with a new romantic theme for a Valentine's calendar.
+As the new year began, Giles and John came up with a new romantic theme for a Valentine's calendar.
 And they opened up new opportunities by producing calendars that could start in any month enabling them to sell calendars all year round.
 "We sold even more calendars around Valentine's Day than we had over the first Christmas," says Giles.

 Since that confident start, Getting Personal has expanded, adding new products to the range including more personalised products such as champagne and greetings cards, as well as fun and quirky items.
-The turnover figures speak for themselves.
-In its first year of trading, turnover was less than £500,000.
-It has risen steadily ever since and its fourth year in business saw an impressive turnover of £6.3m.
+Turnover has risen steadily year on year.

 At the same time, public relations is still an important part of the marketing strategy.
-"We constantly try to get coverage in the media, from local and national press to TV - it really makes a lot of difference.
-In November 2008, GettingPersonal.co.uk was awarded the prestigious Manchester Evening News Young Business of the Year.
+"We constantly try to get coverage in the media, from local and national press to TV - it really makes a lot of difference."
+A couple of years after launch, GettingPersonal.co.uk was awarded the prestigious Manchester Evening News Young Business of the Year.

 Customer service is also a fundamental part of the Getting Personal approach.
 "One thing we do is publish customer reviews," says Giles.
 "We ask for feedback when we take the order and ask for reviews.
 Our ratings are through the roof.
 About 93% of our customers give us a four or five-star rating out of five.